kimlimjustin/xplorer/README.md

     │   ├── Filter      // Functions to filter files and directories │   ├── Math        // Math functions
-    │   ├── preview     // Functions to show preview of a file │   └── Theme       // Functions that change Xplorer theme ├── icon            // Icon used inside Xplorer
+    │   ├── preview     // Functions to show preview of a file │   ├── tab         // Functions to handle with tab │   └── Theme       // Functions that change Xplorer theme
+    ├── icon            // Icon used inside Xplorer
-    │   ├── exact       // Icon for the exact file name │   └── extension   // Icon for an extension of a file ├── Languages       // Multilingual resources for Xplorer └── public          // Basic HTML and CSS files └── icon        // Icon of sidebar
+    │   ├── extension   // Icon for an extension of a file │   ├── folder      // Icon for a folder
+    │   └── sidebar     // Icon for the sidebar
+    ├── Languages       // Multilingual resources for Xplorer └── public          // Basic HTML and CSS files
 ```
 ## Local Setup
 - Download and install [node js](https://nodejs.org/en/).